6 Steps for Better Board Recruiting

 - Plus, see who’s completed their demographics and skills assessments…and who still needs to…so you’ve got the data you need to govern for growth at every level.

-Join us on September 14th at 3:00 PM ET to learn about finding, recruiting, and onboarding new board members in a quick 20-minute Q&A session with BoardOnTrack’s charter school governance experts.
+Watch the webinar replay to learn about finding, recruiting, and onboarding new board members in a quick 20-minute Q&A session with BoardOnTrack’s charter school governance experts.

 With years in higher education, board governance, law, and state and local politics, Mike provides leadership and governance training to BoardOnTrack’s members.